Does HandBrake Support AV1? Can You Encode AV1 Files with HandBrake

 Since AV1 codec was initially released in 2018, the request for AV1 support on HandBrake also grows with each passing day.
 Fortunately, HandBrake finally added AV1 encode and decode support in version (1.3.0).
 It enables you to read AV1 via libdav1d and encode AV1 video files to H.264, HEVC, MPEG-2, MPEG-4 and more.
 But how can you encode AV1 video files using HandBrake?
 Scroll down to find the answer.

+Part 1.
 Can You Encode AV1 Files with HandBrake?

 Certainly yes.
 But it can be too esoteric for green hands.
 Most of them feel confused about what's libdav1d and how does it work on HandBrake AV1 encoding.

 Firstly, dav1d is a new open-source AV1 decoder developed by the VideoLAN and FFmpeg communities and sponsored by the Alliance for Open Media.
 And you know, HandBrake uses FFmpeg under the hood and generally can open whatever FFmpeg will, including AV1 video files.
 You can find more info about adding fast AV1 decoding / source file support via libdav1d in Github.

 [Tutorial] How to Convert AV1 Video to H.264, HEVC and More Using HandBrake?

 - Free download HandBrake 1.3.0 or later and launch it on your computer.

 - Step 2.
 Drag and drop your AV1 codec video into the program.